Women’s Philharmonic Advocacy is a non-profit organization founded in 2008 in order to:

 Chen Yi Composer, Professor at the University of Missouri-Kansas City Conservatory of Music and Dance.

 Robert Kendrick Professor of Music at the University of Chicago.
-His books include Celestial Sirens: Nuns and Their Music in Early Modern Milan, he has edited the motets of Chiara Maria Cozzolani, and he is currently researching Louise Farrenc.
+He is the author of Celestial Sirens: Nuns and Their Music in Early Modern Milan, and he edited music by Chiara Maria Cozzolani.

-Tammy L. Kernodle is Professor of Musciology at Miami University (Oxford OH).
-She is President-elect of the Society for American Music, the author of Soul on Soul: The Life and Music of Mary Lou Williams, and served as editor for the Encyclopedia of African American Music
+Tammy L. Kernodle is Professor of Musicology at Miami University (Oxford OH).
+She is President of the Society for American Music, the author of Soul on Soul: The Life and Music of Mary Lou Williams, and served as editor for the Encyclopedia of African American Music

 Ann Krinitsky She directs the Marin Symphony Youth Performance programs and the Virtuoso Program at San Domenico School.
 A frequent guest conductor with the Honolulu Symphony, she was also a guest conductor for The Women’s Philharmonic.

 Kathleen McGuire Conductor Laureate, The Community Women’s Orchestra and San Francisco Gay Men’s Chorus.
 Guest conductor, The Women’s Philharmonic.
 Faculty of Education and Arts, Australian Catholic University, Melbourne.
 Music Director, The Tudor Choristers.